CBO Confirms Trump's Fuckery Increasing Obamacare Costs, But ACA Still Really Hard To Kill!

 As the indispensable Sarah Kliff sums it up at Vox,

 President Trump has often described the Affordable Care Act as “imploding on its own.”
 The CBO report suggests this isn’t the case at all; rather, the Trump administration is making specific policy decisions that are leading to an individual market that will be less functional, with fewer people signed up and higher premiums for those who do enroll.

-Of course, that explanation required many more words than just yelling “The CBO’s estimate was off by HALF!”
-Nevertheless, the new report has some additional data on employer-based insurance: Since wages have been rising for the last few years (NO DONALD YOU DON’T GET CREDIT), more people are getting and keeping insurance through their employers, so CBO predicts fewer employers will drop their insurance coverage and shift employees to the individual markets.
-In essence, the fear the ACA would make millions of people lose their work-based insurance never materialized.last-gasp attempt to murder Obamacare altogether, and then get to work on strengthening it.
+Of course, that explanation required many more words than just yelling "The CBO's estimate was off by HALF!"
+Nevertheless, the new report has some additional data on employer-based insurance: Since wages have been rising for the last few years (NO DONALD YOU DON'T GET CREDIT), more people are getting and keeping insurance through their employers, so CBO predicts fewer employers will drop their insurance coverage and shift employees to the individual markets.
+In essence, the fear the ACA would make millions of people lose their work-based insurance never materialized.

 Also, one last disturbing finding: We've kind of gotten into reading CBO reports.
 Crom help us.